-Only Krakow has postcard-perfect Old Town with Europe’s largest medieval market square and a fairy-tale castle overlooking the river.
+The city atmosphere is conducive to this.
+Krakow has postcard-perfect Old Town with Europe’s largest medieval market square and a fairy-tale castle overlooking the river.

 Krakow has Leonardo da Vinci’s Lady with an Ermine, housed in the main branch of Kraków’s National Museum.
 Only five other cities in the world can boast a painting by da Vinci.
-Krakow has also kind of special simplicity and authenticity.
-It is not a small town, but it’s friendly and cozy.